redhat-developer/vscode-java/CONTRIBUTING.md

 ## Run with a remote JDT language server

-While developping the language server and the extension, you don't need to deploy the server every time to try out changes.
+While developing the language server and the extension, you don't need to deploy the server every time to try out changes.
 Instead you can run the language server out of its Eclipse workspace:

 - Open VSCode on the `vscode-java` folder
 - In the debug viewlet, run the launch _Launch Extension - Remote Server_